-This is a collector’s book that chronicles the journey of one of India’s best-loved brands that also happens to have world’s longest running campaign.
+Amul’s India is a collector’s book that chronicles the journey of one of India’s best-loved brands.
+That also happens to have world’s longest running campaign.
 We all have our personal stories of association with the Amul butter and its campaign.
-Of course the product that it promotes is as close to us Indians as the brand that we associate with it.
-I know butter is sold all across the world, but then no one has it as part of their mythology like we do – the epitome of love in love with butter.
+Of course, the product that it promotes is as close to us Indians as the brand that we associate with it.
+I know butter is sold all over the world.
+But then no one has it as part of their mythology like we do – the epitome of love in love with butter.

-This book has been brought out to commemorate the 50 years of this campaign and takes you through a journey of the birth of Amul Girl with her trademark blue hair and white dress with red polka dots and her brush with all major events and personalities in India and sometimes across the world.
-We all have grown up watching her, but she remains the same, entertaining us as ever.
+This book has been brought out to commemorate the 50 years of this campaign.
+Takes you through a journey of the birth of Amul Girl with her trademark blue hair and white dress with red polka dots.
+And her brush with all major events and personalities in India.
+And sometimes across the world.
+We all have grown up watching her.
+But she remains the same, entertaining us as ever.

 Short essays interspersed with the author’s favorite hoardings bring out the nostalgia.
 I am sure we all have our personal stories to talk about the Amul campaigns.
-I remember as kids we used to look forward to the punch or joke as we used to call it then and sometimes we used to pick the packet based on the joke, sometimes even choosing to wait till the next joke comes.
-For me the strength of the brand comes from being a perfect mix of constant presence of a known mascot and newness of the content every week.
+I remember as kids we used to look forward to the punch or joke as we used to call it then.
+And sometimes we used to pick the packet based on the joke, sometimes even choosing to wait till the next joke comes.
+For me, the strength of the brand comes from being a perfect mix of the constant presence of a known mascot and newness of the content every week.
 The constant gives the comfort of familiarity while the new part keeps the interest intact.

-This is not a reading book, because if you start reading you will finish in a matter of minutes.
+Amul’s India is not a reading book.
+Because if you start reading you will finish in a matter of minutes.
 It is a collector’s book for those who have fond memories of growing up with the brand.
-I must add the proceeds from this book go for the education of underprivileged children and everyone in this book has contributed pro-bono.
+I must add the proceeds from this book Amul’s India go for the education of underprivileged children.
+And everyone in this book has contributed pro-bono.

-PS: As I wrote this review the news of Dr Veghese Kurien came, so this review is dedicated to him.
-He for me is the Bharat Ratna who gave dignity to the people of this country, health to a nation, biggest brand to Indian market and a can do attitude to the generations to come.
-If I could I would want him to be re-born in India and lead us once again.http://www.anureviews.com/amuls-india-by-dacunha-communications/https://i1.wp.com/www.anureviews.com/wp-content/uploads/2012/09/Amuls-India.jpg?fit=457%2C703https://i1.wp.com/www.anureviews.com/wp-content/uploads/2012/09/Amuls-India.jpg?resize=150%2C150Book ReviewsBrand Management This is a collector’s book that chronicles the journey of one of India’s best-loved brands that also happens to have world’s longest running campaign.
-We all have our personal stories of association with the Amul butter and its campaign.
-Of course the product that it promotes is as close...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
-AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
-Know More ...Anu Reviews
+PS: As I wrote this review the news of Dr. Verghese Kurien came, so this review is dedicated to him.
+He for me is the Bharat Ratna who gave dignity to the people of this country, health to a nation, biggest brand to the Indian market and a can-do attitude to the generations to come.
+If I could I would want him to be reborn in India and lead us once again.